Forecasting high-dimensional functional time series with dual-factor structures: Simulation studies

-We generate data using different combinations of $N$ and $T$.
-For each value of $T$, we chose $N$ being $\frac{T}{2}$, $T$ and $2T$.
-The predetermined integer $h_0$ in~\eqref{eq:8} is taken to be one as the VAR model is of order one.
+The considered DGP involves different combinations of $N$ and $T$.
+We select a moderate size $T = 20, 40$ and choose $N$ to equal $\frac{T}{2}$, $T$ and $2T$.
+The pre-determined integer $h_0$ in~\eqref{eq:8} is taken to be one as the $\text{VAR}(1)$ model is considered.